Quantum graphs as quantum relations: General quantum relations

 is a quantum relation on $D_m$, i.e., a $D_m$-$D_m$ bimodule, and every quantum relation on $D_m$ equals $\mathcal{V}_R$ for some $R$.
 This establishes a 1-1 correspondence between the classical relations on the set $\{1, \ldots, m\}$ and the quantum relations on $D_m$. \end{prop}

 This simple result explains the justification for the term ``quantum relation'' and also shows the value of letting $\mathcal{M}$ be any unital $*$-subalgebra of $M_m$, not just $M_m$ itself.
 By taking this step we produce a common generalization of both the classical ($\mathcal{M} = D_m$) and elementary quantum ($\mathcal{M} = M_m$) cases.
-(General unital $*$-algebras model quantum systems with superselection sectors.)
 The following result shows that the terminology of Definition \ref{def2} legitimately generalizes the classical case.

 \begin{prop} (\cite{W}, Proposition 2.5) In the notation of Proposition \ref{prop1}, the diagonal quantum relation on $D_m$ is $\mathcal{V}_\Delta$ where $\Delta = \{(i,i): 1 \leq i \leq m\}$.
 A classical relation $R$ on $\{1, \ldots, m\}$ is reflexive, symmetric, antisymmetric, or transitive in the ordinary sense if and only if the quantum relation $\mathcal{V}_R$ has the same property in the sense of Definition \ref{def2}. \end{prop}